-See Lower Lot valley for a guide to the scenic highlights between the two.
+See Lower Lot valley for more scenic highlights between Figeac and Cahors.

-Continue along the Lot Valley to the pretty village of Puy l'Eveque on the River east of Fumel - it is one of the highlights of this region of France and a visit is highly recommended.
+Travelling along the Lot Valley between Cahors and Fumel you will discover the pretty village of Puy l'Eveque, one of the highlights of this region of France and we highly recommend you visit.

-There are many other small places of interest along and close to this stretch of the river, including the villages of Belaye, Luzech, Prayssac and Castelfranc.
+You will see many of the cahors vineyards along this picturesque stretch of river and there are many other small places of interest close by including the villages of Belaye, Luzech, Prayssac and Castelfranc.

 The landscape here has a lot in common with its next-door neighbour - the Dordogne.
-Much of the central - northern part of the Lot department around Rocamadour falls within the Causses de Quercy Regional Natural Park with its own special beauty, as the rivers have carved there way through the limestone to create numerous wooded valleys and gorges.
+The Lot department around Rocamadour falls within the northern region of the Causses de Quercy Regional Natural Park with its own special beauty, as the rivers have carved there way through the limestone to create numerous wooded valleys and gorges.

 The attractive 'pilgrimage' village at Rocamadour is said to be the second most visited site in France (after Mont-Saint-Michel) - and is one of the key places to visit when you come to the Lot department.

-Nearby visit the amazing caves at Gouffre de Padirac - start your underground exploration in a boat, which is great fun!
+Nearby you should also visit the amazing caves at Gouffre de Padirac - you start your underground exploration in a boat, which is great fun!
 See also Martel, the medieval town a little to the north, and Gramat - a lively town to the south-east of Rocamadour.

-Other villages and highlights include the castles at Assier and Aynac, Bretenoux bastide village, Capdenac, Cardaillac (a beautiful village), Espedaillac village, the views from Labastide-du-Haut-Mont, Lacapelle-Marival, Lamativie, the castle at Larroque-Toirac and Marcilhac-sur-Cele.
+Other highlights in the north-east Lot include the castles at Assier and Aynac, the villages of Lamativie and Espedaillac, the views from Labastide-du-Haut-Mont, the castle at Larroque-Toirac and Marcilhac-sur-Cele with its ruined abbey